apollo

 How to manage the interaction:

-Although there is a possible interaction between Zeet 12 Syrup 100 ml and Sumatriptan, you can take these medicines together if prescribed by a doctor.
-However, if you experience symptoms such as seizures (fits), extreme changes in blood pressure, confusion, hallucination, increased heart rate, fever, excessive sweating, shivering or shaking, tremors, incoordination, blurred vision, muscle spasms or stiffness, nausea, vomiting, stomach cramps, and diarrhea, contact a doctor immediately.
-Do not discontinue any medication without consulting a doctor.
+Although there is a possible interaction between Granisetron with Zeet 12 Syrup 100 ml, you can take these medicines together if prescribed by a doctor.
+However, if you experience symptoms such as seizures (fits), extreme changes in blood pressure, confusion, hallucination, increased heart rate, fever, excessive sweating, shivering or shaking, tremors, incoordination, blurred vision, muscle spasms or stiffness, nausea, vomiting, stomach cramp, and diarrhea, contact a doctor immediately.
+Do not discontinue any medications without consulting a doctor.

 Drug-Food Interactions